Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 Is Solar Worth the Cost in Illinois?

-With current incentives and rising energy costs, solar is one of the most cost-effective home upgrades available.
+With strong incentives, rising electricity rates, and improving solar technology, solar has become one of the most financially attractive home upgrades available.

 Financial Benefits